THEOS (Thailand Earth Observation System)

 S/C pointing accuracy, knowledge

 - S-band for TT&C operations

 Orbit corrections and maneuvers, 80 kg of hydrazine

 Spacecraft design life

 > 5 years (fueled for 7 years)

-The 26 positions shown on Figure 4 correspond to the possible positions in argument of latitude to match the SPOT ground track reference grid.
-In order to avoid simultaneous visibility of the SPOT-5 and the THEOS spacecraft from the Thai ground station, the THEOS argument of latitude shall be selected in the interval shown on Figure 4.
-This choice takes into account the end of life drift in local solar time of SPOT-5 and ensures a minimum separation with SPOT-2.
+The 26 positions shown in Figure 4 correspond to the possible positions in the argument of latitude to match the SPOT ground track reference grid.
+In order to avoid simultaneous visibility of the SPOT-5 and the THEOS spacecraft from the Thai ground station, the THEOS argument of latitude shall be selected in the interval shown in Figure 4.
+This choice takes into account the end-of-life drift in the local solar time of SPOT-5 and ensures a minimum separation from SPOT-2.